July 18, 2017

 As I briefly mentioned earlier, the company comes first.
 As an intern, it's your responsibility to seize the opportunity to improve and grow, so why slack off?
-Companies depend on their employees to do what they hired them to do, and the same expectation rests upon the interns. from interns.
+Companies depend on their employees to do what they hired them to do, and the same expectation rests upon the interns.
 It's doubtful an intern will lead a major company project but remember all completed works do contribute to the company's overall success.

 Expand your network.

 Do not seclude yourself in the workplace.
 When you're not intensely focusing on meeting a deadline, engage in conversations with your coworkers.
 Even if you're not planning on interning there for long, invest in building long-term relationships.
 These folks might serve as great connections in the future.
 Plus, who wants to work in a place where you barely know anyone?
 I know I wouldn't.